 How will I know if my application and supporting documents have reached the department?

 A confirmation email will be automatically generated after your online application is received.
-The Women’s Studies Department uses the Web Application Status feature on Wolverine Access to notify applicants of receipt of credentials, including transcripts and letters of recommendation.
-Applicants will need to create a “friend” account and will be able to view what we have received to date.
+Applicants can use Wolverine Access to check the Web Application Status feature to monitor the receipt of credentials, including official transcripts and letters of recommendation.

 Would it be acceptable to submit letters of recommendation through my university’s Graduate Letter Service?
 The forms completed by the recommenders would be similar, but not identical, to those accompanying the application.

-Yes, you may submit your letters of recommendation through your university’s Graduate Letter Service.
+Yes, you may submit your letters of recommendation through your university’s Graduate Letter Service or Interfolio.